 Most developer communities act as a place for you to connect with others you can relate to.
-Through the environment provided by such communities you can connect with developers going through similar challenges as you.
+Through the environment provided by such communities, you can connect with developers going through similar challenges as you.

 The journey of a developer can be tough, especially if you’re on the journey solo.
 Whether as a newbie, switching to a different field or by growing your existing skills, having a support network goes a long way in making you feel that you’re not on the journey alone.

 Share new things you’ve learned, programming memes or whatever!
-It’s all about finding people you can share things with that you know are going through similar experiences as you!
+It’s all about finding people you can share things with that you know are going through similar experiences as you.